 In 1993, he joined Red Square Black.
 He drummed on several tribute albums during this time.
-He played with Ronnie James Dio on a cover of Alice Cooper’s “Welcome To My Nightmare” on the Alice Cooper tribute album Humanary Stew and performed all drumming duties on a star-studded Def Leppard tribute album titled Leppardmania.
+He played with Ronnie James Dio on a cover of Alice Cooper’s “Welcome To My Nightmare” as well as the Alice Cooper tribute album Humanary Stew and performed all drumming duties on a star-studded Def Leppard tribute album titled Leppardmania.

 In 1999, he took over from Tommy Lee in Mötley Crüe, Randy had already worked with Vince Neil as a touring drummer for the Vince Neil Band.